 and method for buying time and strategic gain.
 Therefore, the

-is a real change toward reason and moderation in Iran.
-As an Iranian,
+there is a real change toward reason and moderation in Iran.
+As

-I share a profound concern with millions of Iranian people both
+an Iranian, I share a profound concern with millions of Iranian

-within and outside the country, for the lack of perception and
+people both within and outside the country, for the lack of

 Strategic cooperation between Tehran and Moscow, and Tehran and